-Whatever your specific needs are, a Clayton Built® home that’s both stylish and affordable is a wonderful choice, and we’re here to help you find the one that’s perfect for you.
+Whatever your specific needs are, a Clayton home that’s both stylish and affordable is a great choice.

-Let’s talk about how trading in your current manufactured home works so you can take the next step toward finding the home of your dreams.
+Let’s talk about how trading in your current manufactured home works so you can take the next step toward finding the home that's perfect for you.

-If you need financing, make sure to talk to your lender about whether any additional down payment funds are required along with the trade-in value, which may depend on the price of your new home.
+If you need financing, make sure to talk to your lender about whether any additional down payment funds are required along with the trade-in value.
+This will depend on the price of your new home.
 You should also talk to your home center to see if they require any additional deposit funds.

-If you’re looking at trading in your home, you might be wondering if your home needs to be paid off before you can trade it in.
+If you’re looking at trading in your home, you may also be wondering if your home needs to be paid off before you can trade it in.
 The answer can depend on your situation.
 You should talk to your current lender if you have an outstanding loan on the home you’re trading in to determine the payoff amount on your current loan.
 In many situations, however, it may not be necessary to pay off your current home before trading it in.
 Be sure to talk to the consultant at your local home center about all the potential trade-in options that may be available to you.

 Some of the questions the home center will evaluate during this inspection include: